polydawn/timeless/doc/formula-defaults.md

 (As an edge case, these mutations will be skipped if the paths they would affect would end up outside of any mounts through to the host.)

+### Cwd

+The cwd will be made, if it doesn't exist, and it will be readable and writable to the owner (e.g. bitwise `|0700`).
+The owner UID and GID will be set to the formula's UID and GID.
+All of the parent dirs will be made traversable to "everyone" (e.g. bitwise `|0001`) if they aren't already.

+tl;dr: Your process should always be free to write in its own homedir.

 ### Homedir

 The homedir will be made, if it doesn't exist,